 Budget day: about $165 to $210

-Picture a traveler staying in a hostel or basic guesthouse, splitting a rental car with a friend, buying breakfast and lunch from a grocery store, and paying for no major activity that day.
-The spend might look like $75 for lodging, $55 for transportation, $35 for food, and maybe a small parking or café stop.
+Picture a traveler staying in a hostel or basic guesthouse, splitting a rental car with a friend, buying breakfast and lunch from a grocery store, and skipping any major paid activity.
+The spend might look like $75 for lodging, $55 for transportation, $35 for food, and a small parking or café stop on top.

 This is the kind of day you can build around the Golden Circle, Reynisfjara, Seljalandsfoss, or a long Reykjavik walking day.
-Iceland rewards travelers who enjoy landscapes without needing a ticket every few hours.
+Iceland rewards travelers who are happy with landscapes that don’t require a ticket every few hours.

 Mid-range day: about $280 to $380

-A typical mid-range day might include a private guesthouse or hotel room shared by two, a compact rental car, lunch at a café, dinner at a nice but not formal restaurant, and one paid experience such as a geothermal lagoon or museum.
-That can break down to roughly $160 for lodging, $70 for transport, $85 for food, and $60 to $100 for activities.
+A typical mid-range day might include a private guesthouse or hotel room shared by two, a compact rental car, lunch at a café, dinner at a nice but unfussy restaurant, and one paid experience such as a geothermal lagoon or museum.
+That tends to break down to roughly $160 for lodging, $70 for transport, $85 for food, and $60 to $100 for activities.

 This is where many first-time visitors land.
 It gives you flexibility and comfort without making every part of the trip a splurge.